DavidMercier/NIMS/doc/models_thin_films.rst

 The equation was modified by King (1987), by the replacement of :math:`t/h_\text{c}` by :math:`t/a_\text{c}`.

-Find here the |matlab| function for the Doerner and Nix function :
+Find here the |matlab| function for the Doerner and Nix model :
 `model_doerner_nix_king.m <https://github.com/DavidMercier/NIMS/blob/master/Matlab_Code/elastic_models/model_doerner_nix_king.m>`_.

 An empirical formulae based on the model of Doerner and Nix was proposed by Chen et al. in 2004 [#Chen_2004]_: